bgarick/esp32-word-clock/README.md

 2. **White** — flat backing layer; this is the light diffuser that lets LED glow through the letters while blocking bleed between them
 3. **Black** — final top layer(s) seal the back and prevent light bleed around the outside

 The exact layer numbers depend on your slicer settings and layer height.
 Preview in your slicer before printing — you're looking for the transition where the letters end, the flat diffuser layer begins, and then the solid back begins.
+See **clock_photos/Print_Detail.png**

 The base parts (`v_base`, `h_base`, `h_stand`) print in black only — no color change needed.